-In this Q&A with Cook Center research associate Rachel Ruff, Dasgupta shares his research interests and takeaways from participating in the seminar series.
+In this Q&A, Dasgupta shares his research interests and takeaways from the seminar.

 Could you give a brief overview of your dissertation and what drew you to studying the Ghadar Party?